RenewedPlains/codeswholesale-woocommerce-patch/README.md

     the correct Profit Margin Value of CodesWholesale Plugin as Quickfix, so that no inequalities occur during updates, e.g. if the official plugin has a different Profit Margin Value than Postback.
+    * 27.02.2020 - Add HTML GUI for importers
+    * 27.02.2020 - Add Selectfield _codeswholesale_productid on Prouctpage with all products (for sa)
+    * 27.02.2020 - Create Codetresor page for user
+    * 27.02.2020 - Add complete order process with CWS